jupytercalpoly/k8s-eks-deploy/deploy.md

     - utils/cluster-autoscaler
     - utils/overprovisioning
     - utils/heapster
+        - So, the above is deprecated..
+I deployed metrics-server now and figuring out how that works
     - utils/grafana

  - Optimize image pulls somehow to speed up the node launch time